Review of the 2026 Startup Job Fair

 2026년 1월 12일(수정됨)

-By chance, I came across information about the 2026 Startup Job Fair being held at COEX.
+I happened to come across information about the 2026 Startup Job Fair being held at COEX.

-The participating companies included Toss Bank, Michael, and other names I’d at least heard of once.
+The participating companies included Toss Bank, Michael, and other names I’d at least heard of before.

 I was interested, so I decided to visit.